On groups with definable $f$-generics definable in $p$-adically closed fields: Main Results

-\begin{Claim} $\beta$ is not infinitesimal close to any point of $H(\Q)$. \end{Claim} \begin{proof} As any open subgroup is clopen, we see that $V(\Q)$ is a clopen subgroup of $H(\Q)$.
-Now suppose for a contradiction that $\beta$ is infinitesimal close to $h\in H(\Q)$ over $\Q$.
-Then $h\in \cl(V(\Q))=V(\Q)$.
-A contradiction. \end{proof} Now $H(\Q)$ is an algebraic group.
+\begin{Claim} $\beta$ is not infinitesimally close to any point of $H(\Q)$. \end{Claim} \begin{proof} As any open subgroup is clopen, we see that $V(\Q)$ is a clopen subgroup of $H(\Q)$.
+Now suppose for a contradiction that $\beta$ is infinitesimally close to $h\in H(\Q)$ over $\Q$, then $h\in \cl(V(\Q))=V(\Q)$.
+A contradiction. \end{proof} Now $H(\Q)$ is a $p$-adic algebraic group (as defined in Section 1.5).
 So $H(\Q)$ is definably isomorphic to $(\Q,+)$, or $(\Q^*,\times)$, or a definably compact group $C(\Q)$ (which is either an anisotropic group or an elliptic curve).
-But any point in $C(\bar \K)$ is infinitesimal close to its standard part in $C(\Q)$ over $\Q$.
+But any point in $C(\bar \K)$ is infinitesimally close to its standard part in $C(\Q)$ over $\Q$.
 So $H(\Q)$ is isomorphic to $(\Q,+)$, or $(\Q^*,\times)$.